Help at home

 Extra costs for help at home

-There may be extra costs involved in getting help at home, including:
+There may be extra costs and fees involved for getting help at home, including:

-- more modern appliances such as a robotic vacuum cleaners or dishwasher drawers for easier unpacking
+- installing modern appliances such as a robotic vacuum cleaners or dishwasher drawers for easier unpacking

 - any accessibility changes to your home for wheelchair access or bathroom rails